 SCHOOL DISTRICT/COMMUNITY DEMOGRAPHICS

-2000 Census.
-The population density, as of 2000 Census, is 146 persons per square mile.
-As of the 2000 Census the district unemployment was higher than the state average at 5.0%.
+The population density, as of 2010 Census, is 153 persons per square mile.
 The district is the second largest employer exceeded only by the Allenwood Federal Prison.
 The leading industry of the district is farming which is split between dairy and grain farming.

 The district traces its roots back to 1955 when eight municipalities joined together to form the Warrior Run School District.
 Facilities at the time consisted of two high schools - one in Turbotville and one in Watsontown, and eight elementary schools.
 Construction on a new high school began almost immediately, and it opened for its first student in September of 1958.
 That building serves the district as the middle school today.
 In 1962 a new elementary school was built in Watsontown.
 Over the years, all of the elementary schools were consolidated into the Watsontown and Turbotville Elementary Schools which serve the district today.
 Both of these schools underwent major renovations and additions in 1978 to accommodate the consolidation.
 In 1968 the present high school was opened and the former high school became the middle school.
 The complex underwent major renovations and additions in 1992 which included new libraries, computer labs, and a science wing.
 Today, the Watsontown and Turbotville Elementary Schools, and the Middle/High School complex make up the facilities of the Warrior Run School District.